 US jet shoots down Turkish drone in Syria, officials say

-A Turkish defence ministry official said the drone shot down by the U.S.-led coalition did not belong to the Turkish armed forces but did not say whose property it was.
+A Turkish defense ministry official said the drone shot down by the U.S.-led coalition did not belong to the Turkish armed forces but did not say whose property it was.

+Turkey's National Intelligence Agency carried out strikes in Syria against Kurdish militant targets after a bomb attack in Ankara last weekend, a Turkish security source said on Thursday.

 The Syrian Observatory for Human Rights and a local security source said the U.S.-led coalition had shot down a Turkish drone near a base in northeastern Syria.

-U.S.-allied Syrian Kurdish forces said Turkish attacks had killed eight people in an escalation prompted by a bomb attack in Ankara claimed by Kurdish militants.
+U.S.-allied Syrian Kurdish forces said Turkish attacks had killed eight people in an escalation prompted by the bomb attack in Ankara by Kurdish militants.

-U.S. support for Kurdish forces in northern Syria has long caused tension with NATO ally Turkey, which views them as a wing of the outlawed Kurdistan Workers' Party (PKK).
-That group claimed Sunday's attack in Ankara near government buildings.
+U.S. support for Kurdish forces in northern Syria has long caused tension with Turkey, which views them as a wing of the outlawed Kurdistan Workers' Party (PKK).
+That group claimed responsibility for Sunday's attack in Ankara near government buildings.

-On Wednesday, Ankara said the two attackers had come from Syria.
+On Wednesday, Turkey said the two attackers had come from Syria.
 The bombing killed both attackers and wounded two police officers.
-The Syrian Democratic Forces, the Kurdish-led force backed by the United States, denied the bombers had passed through its territory.
+The Syrian Democratic Forces, the Kurdish-led force backed by the United States, denied that the bombers had passed through its territory.

-On Thursday, a Turkish defence ministry official said a ground operation into Syria was one option Turkey could consider.
+On Thursday, a Turkish defense ministry official said a ground operation into Syria was one option that Turkey could consider.
 Turkey has mounted several previous incursions into northern Syria against the Syrian Kurdish YPG group.

 Turkey has redoubled its operations targeting the outlawed PKK, by carrying out air strikes in northern Iraq.